-Nadine Avenue and Evans Road Infrastructure Infill: \$244,987
+Nadine and Evans Road Infrastructure Project- Phase 2: \$100,000

-The project will provide curb, gutter, and sidewalk, matching AC and storm drainage.
+The project will provide curb, gutter and sidewalk, matching AC and storm drainage.
 The project area is located along Nadine Avenue between Weber Avenue and Richland Avenue.
+Phase 2 will focus on the Evans Road area of the project.